SrijanBadhya/Debsoc/Running the PES Debsoc.md

 3. To ensure people understand what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

 I think a great feature of our Orientation has been our Demo Debate.
 In the interest of time, we usually have a 2 vs 2.
 Allowing the audience to pick from the three motions displayed on screen made them feel more involved.
 To use time efficiently, we continued the orientation during the prep time of the debaters.
-Efficiency is quite important because as the orientation stretches people lose focus and interest.
+Efficiency is crucial because as the orientation lengthens, people tend to lose focus and interest.

 What I find very effective is to tell your own story, talk about how debating has improved your own life, and show the freshers what they can become.